moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 The course news feature displays course news from the activities within each of your courses.
 This is done by using the *_print_overview() hook which is implemented by most of Moodle core's and third party activity modules.

 Please note that the *_print_overview() hook was deprecated in Moodle core when the MyOverview block was introduced.
 If you have enabled course news in block_course_overview_campus and if you have also enabled debugging with DEVELOPER level, you will see deprecation warnings whenever block_course_overview_campus calls a *_print_overview() function.
-For now, this does not mean that the course news feature is already broken.
-Moodle core will remove the *_print_overview() functions in Moodle 3.7.
-Third party developers might decide to remove the functions upfront from their activity modules.
-By then, we will either change the inner workings of the course news feature to a modern mechanism or we will remove the course news feature.
+For Moodle 3.6, this does not mean that the course news feature is already broken.
+However, Moodle core will remove the *_print_overview() functions in Moodle 3.7 (see MDL-57487).
+If installed on Moodle 3.7, this plugin will silently disable the course news feature even if it is enabled in the plugin settings.

 Block placement